How to Register Motorcycles, Boats, and More in California

 California has a bit of everything for everyone if they’re willing to register other vehicle types.
 One can enjoy a fun morning on the lake by boating.
 Or, take a trek through the wilderness during the afternoon by off-road vehicles.
 The coastal highways have been an iconic trip for motorcycle riders, too!

-This is what you need to know about other vehicle titles & registration in California.
+You need to know this about other vehicle titles & registration in California.

 California Motorcycle Registration

-Motorcycles follow a mainly similar process as car registration.
-You’ve got 20-days to register a motorcycle upon ownership.
+Motorcycles follow a mainly similar process to car registration.
+You’ve got 20 days to register a motorcycle upon ownership.
 From there, a trip to a local CA DMV will quickly have you on your way.

 Registering a motorcycle in California: